mnvr/mars/ash.md

 export HISTSIZE=9999999
 ```

+See [env#ENV](env#ENV) for the mechanism this is using.

 ## Moving on

 The busybox ash does not support brace expansion.
-It is eminently
+It is eminently usable, but
-usable, but for the main workstation it is apropos to get a nicer
+for the main workstation it is apropos to get a nicer shell.
+Having already
-shell.
-Having already lived in bash and zsh for few years each, it's
+lived in bash and zsh for few years each, it's time to move on to [fish](fish),
+give it a try.

-time to move on to [fish](fish), give it a try.
+Update: I did give it a try.
+It was too friendly. [zsh](zsh) it is then.